 In the view, in the Sub-Category filter card, clear all of the check boxes except Bookcases, Machines and Tables.

-Now you can see that, in some years, Bookcases and Machines were actually profitable.
-However, recently Machines have became unprofitable.
+Now you can see that, in some years, Bookcases and Machines were profitable.
+However, recently Machines are unprofitable.
 While you've made an important discovery, you want to gather more information before proposing any action items to your boss.

 On a hunch, you decide to break up your view by region: